-This page provides you with instructions on how to extract data from Amazon S3 CSV and load it into Azure SQL Data Warehouse.
+This page provides you with instructions on how to extract data from Amazon S3 CSV and load it into Azure Synapse.
 (If this manual process sounds onerous, check out Stitch, which can do all the heavy lifting for you in just a few clicks.)

 What is Amazon S3?

 Amazon S3 (Simple Storage Service) provides cloud-based object storage through a web service interface.
 You can use S3 to store and retrieve any amount of data, at any time, from anywhere on the web.
 S3 objects, which may be structured in any way, are stored in resources called buckets.
 One common use is to store files in comma-separated values (CSV) format, in which each record consists of multiple values separated by commas.

 What is Azure Synapse?

 Azure Synapse (formerly Azure SQL Data Warehouse) is a cloud-based petabyte-scale columnar database service with controls to manage compute and storage resources independently.
 It offers encryption of data at rest and dynamic data masking to mask sensitive data on the fly, and it integrates with Azure Active Directory.
 It can replicate to read-only databases in different geographic regions for load balancing and fault tolerance.